Tsum Valley Trekking-

 - Insurance for guide and porters.

-- All land transportations according to program and Itinerary.
+- All land transportation according to program and Itinerary.

 - Applicable Nepal government tax.